harana/search/README.md

 * We do not track your behaviour or capture any telemetry or user analytics.
 * All searches and file indexing is done locally and never shared.
-* For cloud searches e.g. Notion we do build a searchable index on our servers.
+* For cloud sources we do build a searchable index on our servers.
 But it is encrypted and only readable by you.
 * We do use Sentry for crash reporting however this can be disabled.

 <br/>